-Training Plan: Present on clue awareness following outline below.
+Training Plan: Present on clue awareness following outline below, placing the practical evolution either in the middle, or at the end (depending on the logistics of moving the class back and forth, and the timing of breaks).

-Clue Detection

-Search is a classic mystery/Kinds of clues

-Search for clues and the subject

-Subject behaviors that produce clues

-Physiology of vision

-Optic pre-processing and processing, implications for techniques for looking.
+Clue Detection Search is a classic mystery/Kinds of clues Clues can be seen, heard, felt, smelled, elicited through investigation.
+Search for clues and the subject Subject behaviors that produce clues Physiology of vision Optic pre-processing and processing, implications for techniques for looking.
 Chain from seeing to observing.

-Teach your brain to observe

-Kim's Game

-Clues in training evolutions

-Techniques for observing

-Search Cube

-If you are talking you aren't searching

-Visual skills (look through things, moonlighting, near/middle/far distance, avoid scanning).

-The subject may be hidden

-Children - look anywhere they may fit (particularly high risk - vehicles, abandoned appliances).
+Teach your brain to observe Kim's Game Practical Evolution :(1) Kim's game.
+Clues in training evolutions Techniques for observing Search Cube If you are talking you aren't searching Visual skills (look through things, moonlighting, near/middle/far distance, avoid scanning).
+The subject may be hidden Children - look anywhere they may fit (particularly high risk - vehicles, abandoned appliances).
+Fatigue, Hydration Recording and marking clues.

-Fatigue, Hydration

-Recording and marking clues.

 The clue log

 FUNSAR: "Clue Consciousness" pp.225-228.

-Basic Search Skills: Search Principles and Techniques: C-39 to C-54; Evidence Handling C-67 to C-74;

-Air Observer Skills: F-23 to F-31.
+Basic Search Skills: Search Principles and Techniques: C-39 to C-54; Evidence Handling C-67 to C-74; Air Observer Skills: F-23 to F-31.
+Land Search And Rescue Addendum: None.